jquast/ucs-detect/docs/sw_results/rio.rst

 **Final Scaled Score Calculation:**

-- Raw Final Score: 43.49%
+- Raw Final Score: 54.22%
-  (weighted average: WIDE + ZWJ + LANG + VS16 + VS15 + DEC Modes + 0.5*TIME)
+  (weighted average: WIDE + ZWJ + LANG + VS16 + VS15 + CAP + GFX + 0.5*TIME)
   the categorized 'average' absolute support level of this terminal
-  Note: DEC Modes and TIME are normalized to 0-1 range before averaging.
+  Note: TIME is normalized to 0-1 range before averaging.
   TIME is weighted at 0.5 (half as powerful as other metrics).
-  **Sixel support is NOT included in the final score** - it is tracked separately.
+  CAP (Capabilities) is the fraction of 7 notable capabilities supported.
+  GFX (Graphics) scores 100% for modern protocols (iTerm2, Kitty), 50% for legacy only (Sixel, ReGIS), 0% for none.
+  Sixel/ReGIS support contributes to the GFX score at 50%.

-- Final Scaled Score: 47.7%
+- Final Scaled Score: 53.5%
   (normalized across all terminals tested).
   *Final Scaled scores* are normalized (0-100%) relative to all terminals tested